I don't understand why people don't reply to their comments, it's not a good way to get repeat visitors.

 4. Too Many Ads

 This one is obviously obvious, but countless bloggers still do it.
-The truth is that less ads usually make more money than lots of ads.
+The truth is that fewer ads usually make more money than lots of ads.
 If you have a group of 10+ banner ads, your readers will dismiss them as “ads” and ignore them altogether.

-However if you carefully position 2-4 large ads, they’re going to get a load of attention.
+However, if you carefully position 2-4 large ads, they’re going to get a load of attention.
 Your content needs to be the most prominent factor of your blog.
 Not your opt-in form and definitely not your advertisements!

 5. Your Blog Design And Color Scheme Sucks